hasapian/goKafka/README.md

 # Test Kafka with Multiple Brokers
 *TestMultipleBrokers* is a TC for Kafka with **3 brokers, 3 partitions and replication factor 3** (transaction.state.log.min.isr has the default value: 2).
 In this test case, the topic (*events*) is created during the execution, using the [kafka-go](https://github.com/segmentio/kafka-go) library.
 3 goroutines are created for the 3 consumers, each of which stops when a message with value **stop** is received.
 - Github action yaml: *github-action-multiple-brokers*.
-- For the Zookeeper-Kafka setup the file [zk-single-kafka-multiple.yml](https://github.com/conduktor/kafka-stack-docker-compose) is used .
+- For the Zookeeper-Kafka setup the file [zk-single-kafka-multiple.yml](https://github.com/conduktor/kafka-stack-docker-compose) is used.

 ## GitHub Actions Kafka Multiple Brokers